vita-wanchenchen/Train-Scheduler/README.md

 1. Go to https://vita-wanchenchen.github.io/Train-Scheduler/ to start the scheduler.

-2. Enter your train information into the Add Train form and submit.
+2. Enter your train information into the Add Train form and submit and now your train added to the schedule.

-3. Now your train is listed at Current Train Schedule!
+3. Train could be delete from the scheduler delet button.